 In 2021 Disneyland Resort invited me as a guest to explore the new and returning festivities, all opinions are my own.

-It goes without saying, 2021 is a time for celebration!
-The official run of Halloween Time at Disneyland Resort is September 3rd through October 31st.
+2022 Halloween Season is back!
+The official run of Halloween Time at Disneyland Resort is early September through October 31st.

 But first, check out these fun ways to prep for the season and make spooky, magical memories anywhere!

 - Halloween Churro guide, yes even ones you can enjoy at home.